l-qmd/Jeudepion-console-linux/README.md

 Develop my autonomy and problem-solving skills<br>
 Appreciate the importance of documentation and testing</br>
 Feel the satisfaction of completing a project from start to finish</br>
+<h2 color="blue">Gameplay</h2>

+**-Navigation :**

+Directional arrows: Move the cursor in four directions (up, down, left, right).
+Enter/Return: Select or deselect a counter.
+**-Moving counters :**

+After selection: Use the arrow keys to move the pawn.
+Moving rule: A pawn can jump over an adjacent pawn and land on an empty square.
+**-Game keys :**

+Q: Exit the game.</br>
+R: Restart the game.</br>
+U: Undo the last move.</br>
+**-Representation :**

+Pawn: Circle.</br>
+Empty square: Dot.</br>
+**-Objective:**

+Move a pawn to the centre square to win.</br>
+The game ends when no move is possible.
+**-Tips :**

+Be strategic!
+Plan your moves to capture your opponent's pieces and reach the centre square.
+Anticipate possible moves and block your opponent's options.
+Stay focused and analyse the board to maximise your chances of victory.</br>
+**Enjoy the game!😉**